Old-Farmer/Copy_and_Translate/README.md

 ### Screenshot translate

-Press `F4`, select the screen area, then translation results will be shown.
+Press `F4`, select a screen area, then translation results will be shown.
 Auto source language is not supported here.

+**To select an area**, you need to press the left mouse button, drag the mouse to select the desired area, and finally release the button to complete the selection.
+You can press the right mouse button or `Esc` to cancel a selection.

 ## Run